College Phone Scams: 4 Telephone Scams Targeting College Students

 - If you don’t pay said fines, you will be arrested.

-- The caller will ask you to pay the fines via pre-paid debit cards, MoneyGram, or some other money transfer service.
+- The caller will ask you to pay the fines via a pre-paid gift card, debit card, MoneyGram, or another money transfer service.

 4. The Grandparent Scam